entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 442. Anterior margin of anterior ventrolateral plate: straight (0); concave (1).
 >  In aspinothoracids and *Dunkleosteus*, the anterior margin of anterior ventrolateral plate is concave.

+443. Paranuchal anterior tapers: absent (0); present (1).
+>  This character is potentially a synapomorphy of homostiids.

 ** Hindmost spino-occipital nerves pierce the occipital region: ventrally (0); dorsally (1).
 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.